r2binx/100s-archive-feed/README.md

 # 100s-archive-feed
-Provide a archive feed of the "tagesschau in 100 Sekunden" podcast
+Provide an archive feed of the "tagesschau in 100 Sekunden" podcast